 Key hormonal factors that may contribute to this shift include:

-• Age-related loss of lean muscle mass (sarcopenia), which lowers resting metabolic rate
+- Age-related loss of lean muscle mass, which lowers resting metabolic rate

-For more on this stage of life, read Weight Loss After 40 for Women.
+For more on this stage of life, read Weight Loss After 40 for Women and Perimenopause Weight Gain Explained.

 Not all belly fat is driven by cortisol, but there are patterns that may suggest a stress-related component.
 If several of the following resonate with you, it may be worth considering how your stress levels are influencing your body composition.

-• You wake up between two and four in the morning and struggle to fall back asleep.
+- You wake up during the night and struggle to fall back asleep.

 These signs do not constitute a diagnosis.
 They are simply patterns worth paying attention to.
 If symptoms are severe, persistent, or accompanied by other health concerns, consult a qualified healthcare provider for proper evaluation.